videomediauser/DeMod-GTAV/README.md

 ## Developer
 Even though there is a wide range of problems with this program, don't make pull requests.
 Fork the repository if you wish to improve it.
+#### Some Suggestions for improvement
+* Optimize import usages
+* Check for out of place files inside folders (Right now the program only checks in the root directory of GTAV)
+* CLEAN UP THE CODE FOR FUCK SAKE!
+Looks like modern art in here with all the stackoverflow answers splashed everywhere